Haunted (British TV series)

 Haunted was a British supernatural drama series broadcast by ITV (ABC).
 It ran for eight episodes from 1967–68 and starred Patrick Mower as University lecturer Michael West, who travelled around Britain investigating reported paranormal phenomena.
 The entire series was later wiped from the ITV archives.
 None of the episodes are known to have survived on film.

+Production

+Patrick Mower's character of Michael West was based on a character he played in the Public Eye episode There are More Things in Heaven and Earth, broadcast in 1966, though his character there was a journalist named Tony Hart.
+Both Tony and Michael however shared an interest in the paranormal.

 Episode list

+Due to the archival policies at the time all 8 episodes were wiped and none thought to have survived.